simonsdave/cloudfeaster/docs/index.rst

 CloudFeaster
 ============

-CloudFeaster is a screen scraping infrastructure that dramatically simplifies the creation and operation of spiders that login to web sites on behalf of consumers.
+CloudFeaster (CLF) is a screen scraping infrastructure that dramatically simplifies the creation and operation of spiders.
+CLF is focused on spiders that login to web sites on behalf of consumers but can be used for a broad variety of spider types.

 Why another screen scraping tool when lots already exist?